Quantum Algorithm Software for Condensed Matter Physics: Fundamental Quantum Algorithms for Condensed Matter Physics

 VQE has found numerous applications in condensed matter physics.
 It is employed for simulating molecular Hamiltonians, which can be relevant for understanding material properties at a fundamental level~\cite{Peruzzo2014variational,Kandala2017,Tilly2022variational}.
 A significant area of application is the study of quantum phase transitions, where VQE can help map out the energy landscape as system parameters are varied~\cite{Tilly2022variational,Lively2024,Kirmani2024}.
 It is also used to explore exotic states of matter~\cite{Kandala2017} and to determine the ground state properties of important lattice models, most notably the Fermi-Hubbard model~\cite{Arute2020,Google2020,Stanisic2022observing}, which is crucial for understanding phenomena like high-temperature superconductivity.
 Recent advancements include the development of techniques like the Knowledge Distillation Inspired VQE (KD-VQE), which has shown improved convergence behavior when applied to the Fermi-Hubbard model by utilizing a collection of trial wavefunctions governed by a Boltzmann distribution with a virtual temperature.
 VQE is also being benchmarked for solving partial differential equations (PDEs) that can describe physical phenomena, such as the advection-diffusion equation, by encoding each time step into a ground-state problem~\cite{lubasch2020,Kyriienko2021,Sun2021}.

 The primary strength of VQE lies in its potential utility in the NISQ era.
 Compared to algorithms like Quantum Phase Estimation, VQE typically requires shallower quantum circuits, making it more resilient to the noise and limited coherence times of current quantum hardware~\cite{Peruzzo2014variational,Mcclean2016theory,Preskill2018,Bharti2022noisy}.
 However, VQE is not without its challenges.
 The design of an effective ansatz that can accurately represent the true ground state while remaining trainable is a critical hurdle.
-Many VQE implementations suffer from the "barren plateau" phenomenon, where gradients vanish exponentially with system size, making optimization intractable.
-The choice of classical optimizer and the overhead associated with numerous measurements to estimate the energy and its gradients also pose significant practical difficulties~\cite{Grimsley2019,Tang2021qubit,Mcclean2018barren,Cerezo2021cost,Gonthier2022}.
+Many VQE implementations suffer from the "barren plateau" phenomenon, where gradients vanish exponentially with system size, making optimization intractable; for sufficiently deep or unstructured ansatze the gradient variance is exponentially small in the qubit number, $\mathrm{Var}[\partial_{\theta_k}\langle H\rangle]\in\mathcal{O}(b^{-L})$ with $b>1$.
+The energy itself is estimated by expanding the Hamiltonian into Pauli strings, $H=\sum_a c_a P_a$, and averaging $\langle H\rangle=\sum_a c_a\braket{\psi(\bm\theta)|P_a|\psi(\bm\theta)}$, so that the measurement budget grows with the number of terms; this overhead, together with the choice of classical optimizer, poses significant practical difficulties~\cite{Grimsley2019,Tang2021qubit,Mcclean2018barren,Cerezo2021cost,Gonthier2022}.